A global initiative

 The International Federation of Medical Students’ Associations (IFMSA) envisions a world in which medical students unite for global health and are equipped with the knowledge, skills and values to take on health leadership roles locally and globally.
 Founded in 1951, it is one of the world’s oldest and largest student-run organizations.
-It represents, connects and engages every day with a network of 1.3 million medical students from 135 national member organizations in 125 countries.
+It represents, connects and engages every day with a network of 1.3 million medical students from 145 national member organizations in 134 countries.
 The IFMSA has a long track record in human rights, peace and humanitarian action.
-Its Standing Committee on Human Rights and Peace (previously the Standing Committee on Refugees) has been working since 1983 to empower and mobilize medical students to promote and protect human rights and peace, and introduce them to humanitarian action through capacity building, field projects, advocacy and policy making in addition to cooperation with other organizations.
-The IFMSA endorses the HCiD initiative through not only online campaigns but also by transforming the Attacks on Healthcare Massive Open Online Course into a 3 day peer to peer workshop in collaboration with the ICRC which was carried out for the first time in Quebec City, Montreal July 29-Aug 1st 2018.
-In addition, IFMSA’s support for the HCiD initiative serves to raise awareness about the pressing need for the international community to act in favor of protecting patients and healthcare workers in addition to access to healthcare in conflict zones.
+Its Standing Committee on Human Rights and Peace (previously the Standing Committee on Refugees) has been working since 1983 to empower and mobilize medical students to promote and protect human rights and peace, and introduce them to humanitarian action through capacity building, field projects, advocacy and policy making.
+The IFMSA endorses the HCiD initiative through online awareness campaigns as well as through capacity building, transforming the Violence Against Healthcare Massive Open Online Course into a 3-day peer to peer workshop in collaboration with the ICRC.
+In addition, IFMSA adopts a policy on the Protection of Health Services, guiding its advocacy on the pressing need for the international community to act in favor of protecting patients and healthcare workers in addition to access to healthcare in conflict zones.